[Kubernetes] How to create a user for connecting to a cluster

 To assign a predefined cluster role:

-1. Grant a user the privileges of a predefined cluster role.
+1. Grant the user permissions for a predefined cluster role

 kubectl create clusterrolebinding {ClusterRoleBindingName} --clusterrole={ClusterRoleName} --user={UserName}